IBM/aspera-cli/docs/README.erb.md

 - Transfer parameters can be altered by modification of <%=trspec%>, this includes requiring multi-session
 - Allows transfers from products to products, essentially at node level (using the node transfer agent)
 - Supports FaspStream creation (using Node API)
-- Supports Watchfolder creation (using Node API)
+- Supports "Watchfolder" creation (using Node API)
 - Additional command plugins can be written by the user
 - Supports download of faspex and Aspera on Cloud "external" links
-- Supports "legacy" ssh based FASP transfers and remote commands (ascmd)
+- Supports "legacy" ssh based FASP transfers and remote commands (`ascmd`)

 Basic usage is displayed by executing: